bastibe/matlab-msgpack/README.md

-# A MessagePack implementation for Matlab and Octave
+# A performant MessagePack implementation for Matlab and Octave

 The code is written in pure Matlab, and has no dependencies beyond Matlab itself.
 And it works in recent versions of Octave, too.
 The files in this repository are taken from [Transplant](https://github.com/bastibe/transplant).
+Parsemsgpack was adapted in order to improve performance and support also different ways of dealing with arrays and maps.

 ## Basic Usage:
 ```matlab